Lassonde-JPF/jpf-ctl/README.md

 ### jpf-label

-1. Clone [jpf-label](https://github.com/javapathfinder/jpf-label) using Git: go the directory where you want to put jpf-label and issue the following command.
+1. Clone [jpf-label](https://github.com/javapathfinder/jpf-label) using Git: go the directory where you want to put jpf-label (for example, the directory jpf mentioned above) and issue the following command.
 ```
 > git clone https://github.com/javapathfinder/jpf-label.git
 Cloning into 'jpf-label'...